banksio/node-pfSenseScripts/README.md

-pfSense_IP | The IP address of the pfSense instance to perform the task on. pfSense_user | The username to authenticate with the pfSense instance. pfSense_pass | The password to authenticate with the pfSense instance. pfSense_RuleID | The Firewall Rule ID to modify. gatewayText | The text to match to the gateway to switch the Firewall Rule to.
+pfSense_IP | The IP address of the pfSense instance to perform the task on. pfSense_user | The username to authenticate with the pfSense instance. pfSense_pass | The password to authenticate with the pfSense instance. task | The task for the script to perform.
+1 for reboot and 2 for rule gateway change. pfSense_RuleID | The Firewall Rule ID to modify. gatewayText | The text to match to the gateway to switch the Firewall Rule to.